This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 6. Launching Remote Daemons

-The launcher analogy is appropriate, as they are ways to execute a daemon on the machine of your choice, very much like launching a satellite.
-Once deployed, the daemon connects back to your host process through it’s own communications (TCP or TLS over TCP).
+The launcher analogy is appropriate, as these are ways of deploying a daemon on the machine of your choice, very much like launching a satellite.
+Once deployed, the daemon connects back to your host process through its own communications (TCP or TLS over TCP).

 The local launcher simply runs an Rscript